 Popular Skills for Senior Marketing Director

-Survey results imply that Senior Marketing Directors deploy a substantial tool kit of skills at work.
-Most notably, facility with Team Leadership, Lead Generation, and Strategic Marketing are correlated to pay that is significantly above average, leading to increases of 64 percent, 7 percent, and 5 percent, respectively.
-Skills that seem to negatively impact pay include Strategic Planning, People Management, and Branding.
-For most people, competency in Marketing Management indicates knowledge of Marketing Communications and Online Marketing.
+Senior Marketing Directors seem to exploit a large range of skills on the job.
+Most notably, facility with Team Leadership, Lead Generation, and Strategic Marketing are correlated to pay that is significantly above average, leading to increases of 68 percent, 9 percent, and 7 percent, respectively.
+At the other end of the pay range are skills like Strategic Planning, Media / Public Relations, and Branding.
+Those educated in Marketing Management tend to be well versed in Marketing Communications and Online Marketing.

 Pay by Experience Level for Senior Marketing Director